DTJF/libpruio/src/doc/_3_pins.md

 Additionally the PWMSS-PWM modules can get synchronized. ???

-The output gets specified by calling function PwmMod::setVakue().
+The output gets specified by calling function PwmMod::setValue().
 Since the output frequency may vary from the specified parameters due to resolution issues, the real values can get computed by calling function PwmMod::Value().